Moderocky/Clockwork/README.md

 Clock lists can be cloned, which creates a new list object and a new backing list, allowing elements to be removed from the clone without affecting the original.

+### Primitive List

+Array-based list implementations for primitive types. \
+These are designed to reduce unnecessary memory usage and increase performance in cases where number wrapper types are unnecessary.

+These have the traditional list implementations that give and take values using wrappers.
+These also have raw methods that use the primitive type directly.

+Some semantics deviate from the typical rules of lists - primitive lists (naturally) cannot hold `null` values.
+Some operations are not supported.

 ### I/O Queue

 A single-entry task queue, designed for processing save/load tasks in sequence for environments where there is a risk of